Jamie Morton: What comes after Omicron - and how can we stop it?

 Finding the next variant

-Around the world, scientists have at least been trying to find possible tell-tale signs that could forewarn another major variant.
+Around the world, scientists have been trying to find possible tell-tale signs that could forewarn the pandemic's next turn.

 In New York City, scientists have identified several "cryptic" mutations possibly linked to animal origins, such as rats the frequent the city's sewer system.